 You have the right to confidential communication with your counselor.
 Information revealed by you will be kept strictly confidential and will not be revealed to anyone without your written permission.
 However there are certain exceptions in which the counselor may be required by law to reveal information:

 - Any present evidence of child, elder or disabled person abuse.

 - The threat of bodily harm to yourself or others.

 - In the case of a legitimate subpoena issued by a court of law.

 Hours of Operation

-The counseling and Testing Center is open Monday through Friday by appointment between 9am-6pm during the fall and spring semesters to all full-time students.
+The counseling and Testing Center is open Monday through Friday by appointment between 9am-6pm during the fall and spring semesters to all registered students.
 Appointments are arranged at the convenience of the student and counselor.
 Check with the counseling center for walk-in times.
 In cases where it is determined that a student’s need is beyond what the Counseling and Testing Center can provide, a counselor will assist the student with referrals to off-campus mental health resources.
 The student is responsible for all financial costs associated with off-campus service.
 Reduced counseling services are available May through August.

 After hours and weekends, call Public Safety at 503-280-8517